+Whilst Scotland’s landscapes are unbelievable from the roadside they are even more so when seen from above – climbing the hills in Scotland can easily get addictive!
 From bagging Scotland’s Munros (mountains over 3000 ft) to tackling long distance trekathons I spend a lot of my time outdoors.
-Whilst Scotland’s landscapes are unbelievable from the roadside they are even more so when seen from above – climbing the hills in Scotland can easily get addictive!
-If you fancy getting outside there are hundreds of amazing walks right across the country from the Highlands to the Lowlands – but the best walks take a little more effort.
+There are hundreds of amazing walks right across Scotland from the Highlands to the Lowlands – but the best walks take a little more effort.
 Here are my favourite day walks in Scotland.

 Note – walking in Scotland in winter is unpredictable.
 Please read my guide to hill walking in Scotland before attempting any of these routes.
 Especially Ben Nevis which should not be climbed in winter unless you have winter climbing experience

 Before you head out into the hills check out my guide to hillwalking in Scotland.